-Ian Hamilton is a Lecturer and Senior Researcher at the UCL Energy Institute.
+Ian Hamilton is a Reader at the UCL Energy Institute.
 His research interest is focused on the nexus between energy demand, energy technologies and energy efficiency, sustainable cities, indoor and urban environmental conditions and health.
 Ian’s research has included: investigation on the impact of energy efficiency interventions on energy demand in the residential stock; analysis of temporal and spatial energy use within the urban environment and its impact on the local climate; the trends and impact of energy use on indoor environment; residential stock energy use modelling; and, the integration of renewable energy into the urban form.
 Ian is also working with colleagues at the London School of Hygiene and Tropical Medicine (LSHTM) to model and quantify the health impact of introducing energy efficiency measures in the UK’s housing stock.

 Ian is a Co-investigator on the RCUK Centre for Energy Epidemiology (CEE), which is focused on exploring the causes and effects of key factors on energy demand within a population or subpopulations at various scales (e.g. from individuals and buildings to communities or building complexes).
 Ian is a Co-investigator on the NIHR Health Protection Research Unit ‘Environmental Change and Health – Healthy and Sustainable Cities’.

 Ian is the Principle Investigator on the 'Valuing the Health Impacts from Bill Rebates, Energy Efficiency and Heating Measures' funded by the UK Dept. of Energy and Climate Change (DECC).
 Working with LSHTM, this work seeks to quantify the health impact of introducing energy efficiency measures within the UK’s housing stock.